We are audience supported - when you make a purchase through our site, we may earn an affiliate commission. Learn more

 • It is normal and okay to spend money.
 You just need to prioritize where and how you spend your money – life is short ENJOY IT

 • At one point we all fall into the trap of trying to keep up with the Joneses.
-It usually starts in HS when social pressure is at its highest.
+It usually starts in high school when social pressure is at its highest.
 And again, a few years after we start our careers, the third wave is when you start having kids and trying to keep up with other parents.
 The last wave is when you retire and try to keep up with your other retired friends.

 Keeping Up With the Joneses Cartoon